 Does weak enamel run in families?
 Tooth enamel is the hardest substance in your body.
 It protects your inner tooth (the dentin and pulp) from decay.
 Mature enamel consists of 96 percent minerals, 3 percent water, and 1 percent organic material.
 It is hard and tough, yet decay or caries remains a chronic disease in this country.
-Caries begins on the surface of the tooth enamel and is initiated by pathogenic bacteria.
-As these microorganisms feed off of sugars and food residue remaining on the tooth surface they release acids that dissolve tooth enamel.
+Caries begins on the surface of the tooth enamel and is caused by pathogenic bacteria.
+As these bugs feed off of sugars and food residue remaining on the tooth surface they release acids that dissolve the enamel.
 There are conflicting research reports on this.
 Research indicates that the rate of caries is caused by not only dental hygiene and nutrition but by genetics as well.

 The American Dental Association Research

 According to the ADA only about one percent of the adult population is immune to decay.
 Therefore, the rest of us need to diligently care for our teeth.
 Tooth decay is difficult to avoid, as is the common cold.
 We try to avoid cavities by regularly removing the naturally produced plaque layer that forms on your teeth.
 Plaque is a mixture of resident harmful bacteria and food debris.
 If we remove this plaque by brushing our teeth twice a day and flossing daily, we can avoid cavities.
 The dental organization says, weak enamel or not, good hygiene is the best way to prevent problems.

 Do genes cause weak enamel?